 As much as 2018 was an important year for Nikon with the introduction of the Z Series of mirrorless cameras, this year is also a big one for the company as the iconic Nikon F celebrates its 60th birthday.
 The first in the company’s highly successful line of professional 35mm SLR cameras, it was one of the most advanced cameras of its time when it came out in April 1959.
 To honor the Nikon F and its legendary successors on this special occasion, here are some key milestones that we believe are worth the revisit.

 The Rise of the Nikon F

-Fun Fact: The Nikon F was born out of the technical difficulties with attaching longer lenses to rangenders.
-It wasn’t really conceived as professional anymore than their rangenders.
+Fun Fact: The Nikon F was born out of the technical difficulties with attaching longer lenses to rangefinders.
+It wasn’t really conceived as professional any more than their rangefinders.
 The professional moniker was given to the F lineup when the company came out with less professionally targeted cameras.